Our approach to Child Therapy

-As child psychologists, we most often choose to use non-directive, child centred play therapy because we are well aware that positive change can never be forced or directed from outside of the client.
+As child psychologists, we most often choose to use non-directive, child-centered play therapy because we are well aware that positive change can never be forced or directed from outside of the client.
 We believe the therapeutic relationship to be central to change.
-The child centered theoretical orientation suits us best because we believe, like psychologists before us that “the therapist does not take a person-centered approach as much as s/he lives a person-centered way of life in therapy”.
+The child-centered theoretical orientation suits us best because we believe, like psychologists before us that “the therapist does not take a person-centered approach as much as s/he lives a person-centered way of life in therapy”.

 Our approach to toddler, child and younger teen treatment

 The 6-session assessment period: It is essential that a therapist gain a thorough understanding of the concerns of the parent(s) and the difficulties that the child may be having.
 For this reason, children and younger teens (aged 2-16 years) always begin treatment at Toronto Psychological Services with a 6-session assessment period.

 The assessment period involving treatment is not a diagnostic assessment which includes standardized testing and written report.
 You can learn more about Psychological Assessments or Psychoeducational Assessments for autism, education, development, behaviour, social and emotional issues on our website.

 How does it work?
 If a child is 2-12 years of age, parents attend an intake session and final feedback session without their child.
 Teens, aged 13-16 years attend the intake and feedback.
 After the parent meeting/interview, a child or young teen attends 4-sessions with their therapist.